Which one would we choose?

 What’s the difference between a sonic and ultrasonic electric toothbrush?

-Most of the brushes we review here at Electric Teeth are sonic, such as those from Oral-B and Philips.
-However, there is another type of brush to consider: the ultrasonic brush.
+Many of the brushes we review and cover here at Electric Teeth are sonic, such as those from Oral-B and Philips.

-These are rarer to come across, but they do exist.
+These are rarer to come across, but they are still available on eBay.

-In this post, we’ll be taking a look at the key differences between the two types of brush, and there’s an infographic further down showing the two side by side.
+In this article, we’ll be taking a look at the key differences between the two types of brush.
+We’ve included an infographic further down showing the two side by side.

 Sonic brushes rely on a sweeping motion alone to clean the teeth, the movement that they provide is often high in amplitude which means they offer larger sweeping brush stroke motions.